adafruit/circuitpython-org/_board/jpconstantineau_pykey18.md

 The PyKey18 is a custom programmable mechanical keyboard with a standard Numpad layout, a rotary encoder and a small OLED display.
 The PyKey18 uses mechanical switches (Cherry MX type).
 The keys are hot-swap socketed and have an individual underglow RGB LED which can be turned on.
 The PCB was designed for use with PCB-mount stabilizers.

 Since this is a Hot Swappable Switches keyboard, you can choose the MX switches as well as the keycaps you prefer.
 You can even mix and match switches for the ultimate customization.

+The PyKey18 also has a small 0.91" OLED display and has a location for an optional Stemma QT/QWIIC connector.

 ## Features